 We compared U.S. sales to sales made in the home market, where appropriate.
 Where there were no sales of identical merchandise in the home market made in the ordinary course of trade to compare to U.S. sales, we compared U.S. sales to sales of the most similar foreign like product made in the ordinary course of trade.
 In making product comparisons of finished LRW units, we matched foreign like products based on the physical characteristics reported by LGE in the following order of importance: unit type, washer type, capacity measurement, drying system, finish/color of front panel, user interface display, specialty cycle, door/lid material, motor type, water heater, and shoe care function.
-In making product comparisons of subassemblies, we matched foreign like products based on the physical characteristics reported by LGE in the following order of importance: unit type, washer type of finished unit; capacity measurement of finished unit; and finish (for cabinet subassemblies).
+In making product comparisons of subassemblies, we matched foreign like products based on the physical characteristics reported by LGE in the following order of importance: unit type, washer type of finished unit, capacity measurement of finished unit, and finish (for cabinet subassemblies).

-14 See Memorandum entitled, "Preliminary Results Margin Calculations for LGE," dated concurrently with this memorandum (LGE Calculation Memo).
+&lt;sup>16 See Memorandum, "Preliminary Results Margin Calculations for LGE," dated concurrently with this memorandum (LGE Calculation Memo).

-With respect to LGE's sales of damaged and defective merchandise (i.e., non-prime merchandise) in the U.S. market, the Department's normal practice is to match sales of non-prime merchandise in the U.S. market with sales of non-prime merchandise in the home market.
+With respect to LGE's sales of damaged and defective merchandise (i.e., non-prime merchandise) in the United States, Commerce's normal practice is to match sales of non-prime merchandise in the United States with sales of non-prime merchandise in the home market.
 If there are no comparable sales in the home market, the U.S. sales of non-prime merchandise are matched to constructed value (CV).
 LGE did not sell non-prime merchandise in the home market.
-Accordingly, we compared LGE's non-prime merchandise sales in the U.S. market to CV.
+Accordingly, we compared LGE's non-prime merchandise sales in the United States to CV.